rh-messaging/activemq-artemis-operator/docs/tutorials/send_receive_ingress.md

 #### Figure out the broker endpoint

-The `artemis` will need to point to the https endpoint generated in earlier with a couple of parameters set:
+The `artemis` client will need to point to the https endpoint generated in earlier with a couple of parameters set:
 * `sslEnabled` = `true`
 * `verifyHost` = `false`